 Quarks and electrons are some of the elementary particles.
-A number of fundamental particles have been discovered in various experiments.
-So many, that researchers had to organize them, just like Mendeleev did with his periodic table.
+Many fundamental particles have been discovered in various experiments.
+So many that researchers had to organize them, just like Mendeleev did with his periodic table.
 This is summarized in a theoretical model (concerning the electromagnetic, weak, and strong nuclear interactions) called the Standard Model.
-In particle physics, an elementary particle or fundamental particle is a particle whose substructure is unknown, thus it is unknown whether it is composed of other particles.
+In particle physics, an elementary particle or fundamental particle is a particle whose substructure is unknown.
+Thus it is unknown whether it is composed of other particles.

-In particle physics, corresponding to most kinds of particles there is an associated antiparticle.
-An antiparticle has the same mass and opposite charge (including electric charge).
+There is an associated antiparticle in particle physics, corresponding to most kinds of particles.
+An antiparticle has the same mass and opposite charge (including an electric charge).

-For example, for every quark there is a corresponding type of antiparticle.
+For example, there is a corresponding type of antiparticle for every quark.
 The antiquarks have the same mass, mean lifetime, and spin as their respective quarks, but the electric charge and other charges have the opposite sign.

 The original idea for antiparticles came from a relativistic wave equation developed in 1928 by the English scientist P. A. M. Dirac (1902-1984).
-He realised that his relativistic version of the Schrödinger wave equation for electrons predicted the possibility of antielectrons.
-These were discovered by Paul Dirac and Carl D. Anderson in 1932 and named positrons.
+He realized that his relativistic version of the Schrödinger wave equation for electrons predicted the possibility of antielectrons.
+Paul Dirac and Carl D. Anderson discovered these in 1932 and named positrons.
 They studied cosmic-ray collisions via a cloud chamber – a particle detector in which moving electrons (or positrons) leave behind trails as they move through the gas.
-Positron paths in a cloud chamber trace the same helical path as an electron but rotate in the opposite direction with respect to the magnetic field direction due to their having the same magnitude of charge-to-mass ratio but with opposite charge and, therefore, opposite signed charge-to-mass ratios.
+Positron paths in a cloud chamber trace the same helical path as an electron but rotate in the opposite direction for the magnetic field.
+They have the same magnitude of charge-to-mass ratio but with opposite charge and, therefore, opposite signed charge-to-mass ratios.
 Although Dirac did not himself use the term antimatter, its use follows on naturally enough from antielectrons, antiprotons, etc.

 It was predicted that other particles also would have antiparticles.
 In 1955 the antiparticle to the proton, the antiproton, which carries a negative charge, was discovered at the University of California, Berkeley.
 Since then, the antiparticles of many other subatomic particles have been created in particle accelerator experiments.
-On the other hand, a few, like the photon and π0, do not have distinct antiparticles.
-These particles are their own antiparticles.
+On the other hand, a few, like the photon and π0, do not have distinct antiparticles, and these particles are their own antiparticles.

 Matter – Antimatter Creation and Annihilation

-In special theory of relativity certain types of matter may be created or destroyed, but in all of these processes, the mass and energy associated with such matter remains unchanged in quantity.
-As a result of the conservation of lepton and baryon numbers, antimatter (antiparticles) can be created out of energy, but only if a particle counterpart for every antiparticle is created as well.
+In the special theory of relativity, certain types of matter may be created or destroyed.
+Still, the mass and energy associated with such matter remain unchanged in quantity in all of these processes.
+As a result of the conservation of lepton and baryon numbers, antimatter (antiparticles) can be created out of energy, but only if a particle counterpart for every antiparticle is created.
 It will be demonstrated in the following sections.

 Matter – Antimatter Creation

-Matter – Antimatter creation occurs naturally in high-energy processes involving cosmic rays, and also in high-energy experiments in accelerators in Earth.
+Matter – Antimatter creation occurs naturally in high-energy processes involving cosmic rays and high-energy experiments in accelerators on Earth.
 High-energy cosmic rays impacting Earth’s atmosphere (or any other matter in the Solar System) produce minute quantities of antiparticles in the resulting particle jets, which are immediately annihilated by contact with nearby matter.
 The presence of the resulting antimatter is detectable by the two gamma rays (with 511 keV) produced every time positrons annihilate with nearby matter.

-Antimatter creation is also very common in nuclear decay of many isotopes.
-Let assume a decay of potassium-40.
+Antimatter creation is also very common in the nuclear decay of many isotopes.
+Let’s assume a decay of potassium-40.
 Naturally occurring potassium is composed of three isotopes, of which 40K is radioactive.
 Traces of 40K are found in all potassium, and it is the most common radioisotope in the human body.
-40K is a radioactive isotope of potassium which has a very long half-life of 1.251×109 years and undergoes both types of beta decay.
+40K is a radioactive isotope of potassium that has a very long half-life of 1.251×109 years and undergoes both types of beta decay.

 - About 89.28% of the time (10.72% is by electron capture), it decays to calcium-40 (40Ca) with emission of a beta particle (β−, an electron) with a maximum energy of 1.33 MeV and an antineutrino, which is an antiparticle to the neutrino.

 Another very interesting source of antimatter is, in fact, a nuclear reactor.
-Nuclear reactors are the major source of human-generated antineutrinos.
-This is due to the fact that antineutrinos are produced in a negative beta decay.
-In a nuclear reactor occurs especially the β−decay, because the common feature of the fission fragments is an excess of neutrons.
-Please note that billions of solar neutrinos per second pass (mostly without any interaction) through every square centimeter (~6×1010) on the Earth’s surface and antineutrino radiation is by no means dangerous.Finally, the fact is that antimatter is much more common, than it may seem.
+Nuclear reactors are the major source of human-generated antineutrinos, and this is because antineutrinos are produced in negative beta decay.
+A nuclear reactor occurs especially the β−decay because the common feature of the fission fragments is an excess of neutrons.
+Please note that billions of solar neutrinos per second pass (mostly without any interaction) through every square centimeter (~6×1010) on the Earth’s surface, and antineutrino radiation is by no means dangerous.Finally, the fact is that antimatter is much more common than it may seem.

 Matter – Antimatter Annihilation